 The list of other big deals here includes USD 2.5 billion of private equity investment collected by global enterprise software and services provider Infor and USD-1.1-billion-worth Series H carried out by California-based IoT and industrial design company View.
 A handful of companies across the sectors also raised USD 1 billion within just one round.

 The investment allocation is apparently even as no industry comprises more than six of the 50 leading upstarts in the region.
-Media & entertainment, financial services, manufacturing, enterprise services, energy & environment together account for 54% of top money-recipients, while travel & leisure and food & agriculture each has only one juggernaut on the list (TripActions and Indigo AG).
+Media & entertainment, financial services, manufacturing, enterprise services, energy & environment together account for 54% of top money-recipients, while travel & leisure and food & agriculture each have only one juggernaut on the list (TripActions and Indigo AG).

 Who’s left?
 Exactly.
 The most promising upstarts in the region are to be named.
 We picked the firms that undertook their last round of funding within the same (Q3 2016 – Q1 2018) period, considering pre-seed/seed/angel investment, Series A and B only.
-As a result, EqualOcean presents the top 50 selected enterprises that have been leading North American early-stage startup scene over the last three years.
+As a result, EqualOcean presents the top 50 selected enterprises that have been leading the North American early-stage startup scene over the last three years.

-There are three Canadian companies in this list.
+There are three Canadian companies on this list.
 Control Mobile, BlueRock Therapeutics and North (representing Vancouver, Toronto and Kitchener respectively) have collectively raised USD 675 million since Q3 2016.
 Control Mobile provides its clients with a wide range of services and digital products (including big data analysis, e-commerce solutions, financial services, software development), BlueRock Therapeutics is a regenerative medicine company and North is a consumer electronics producer.

 The last takeaway in this part is how the only seed-investment round in our selection looks like: Atlanta-based DDCTE Holdings is a community-building project that raised USD 180 million in late June 2018, becoming the largest seed round on the continent.

 As was expected, no staggering results herein.
-North American venture market maintains its buoyancy, showing the uptrend.
+The ANorth American venture market maintains its buoyancy, showing the uptrend.
 Investors, considering early-stage upstarts, have been making healthier choices by putting money into the medical industry.
 At the same time, they are lately reluctant to bet big on the new companies: the number of massive seed-investment rounds has been shrinking since Q3 2016.